Privacy Policy

 • To provide customer support;

-• To fulfill our legal obligations.
+• To comply with our legal obligations.

-We do not process sensitive Personal Data.
+We do not process sensitive personal data.

 Cookies and Tracking Technologies

-Your rights under the GDPR
+Your rights under GDPR

 You also have the right to request:

 Requests to exercise your rights can be made by contacting us at info@vetnio.com.
-We will respond to your request in accordance with Applicable Data Protection Laws.
+We will respond to your request in accordance with the Applicable Data Protection Laws.

-Under the CCPA, Personal Information does not include:
+Under the CCPA, personal information does not include:

 • publicly available information from government records;

-• de-identified or aggregated consumer information;
+• deidentified or aggregated consumer information; or

-• Personal Information covered by certain sector-specific privacy laws, including the Fair Credit Reporting Act (FRCA), the Gramm-Leach-Bliley Act (GLBA) or California Financial Information Privacy Act (FIPA), and the Driver's Privacy Protection Act of 1994.
+• personal information covered by certain sector-specific privacy laws, including the Fair Credit Reporting Act (FRCA), the Gramm-Leach-Bliley Act (GLBA) or California Financial Information Privacy Act (FIPA), and the Driver's Privacy Protection Act of 1994.

 Your rights under the Connecticut Data Privacy Act (CTDPA)

-• Right to delete Personal Information: You have the right to request that your Personal Information be deleted.
+• Right to delete personal information: You have the right to request that your personal information be deleted.

 Your rights under the Virginia Consumer Data Protection Act (VCDPA)

-• to have inaccurate Personal Information corrected;
+• have inaccurate personal information corrected; and

-• to have Personal Information deleted; and
+• have personal information deleted; and

 Your rights under the Colorado Privacy Act (CPA)